-- External SQL server IP address or name.

-- Name of the SQL database instance.

-- The TCP/IP port you have chosen for your instance.
+- External SQL server IP address or name. - Name of the SQL database instance. - The TCP/IP port you have chosen for your instance.
 The TCS Wizard uses this TCP/IP port to connect to your instance.
 The wizard does not verify that this port is the correct one for your instance; the wizard connects to whatever database instance is available from that port.
-Ensure that this port is the port that you specified for your instance and that no other instance is using it.

-- The password for system administrator (SA) user or the username and password of an SQL user with create and alter privileges (not TCS_DB_USER). - The username and password of TCS_DB_USER. - Path to the NAS share in the format of \\servername\sharefolder.
-IP addresses cannot be used for the NAS path. - The username and password of MYDOMAIN\TCS_NAS_USER domain account.
+Make sure that this port is the port that you specified for your instance and that no other instance is using it. - The password for system administrator (SA) user or the username and password of an SQL user with create and alter privileges (not TCS\DB\USER). - The username and password of TCS\DB\USER. - Path to the NAS share in the format of \\servername\sharefolder.
+IP addresses cannot be used for the NAS path. - The username and password of the MYDOMAIN\TCS\NAS\USER domain account.

-Create a New Cluster
+Create a New Content Server Cluster